The Geometric Dynamical Northcott and Bogomolov Properties: Algebraic families of polarized endomorphisms

 It is thus sufficient to prove that if equation \eqref{eq:caseomega} holds, then

-for any closed positive $(1,1)$-current $\nu$ on $\mathcal{B}$ with continuous potentials and any an open subset $U$ of $\Lambda$ which is relatively compact in $\Lambda$.
-Again, by continuity, it is sufficient to consider the case where $\nu$ is smooth since, by Richberg's theorem, any continuous psh function can be locally approximated by smooth psh functions and we have the continuity of the wedge product in \eqref{eq:caseomega2}.
+for any closed positive $(1,1)$-current $\nu$ on $\mathcal{B}$ with continuous potentials and any open subset $U$ of $\Lambda$ which is relatively compact in $\Lambda$.
+It is sufficient to consider the case where $\nu$ is smooth since, by Richberg's theorem~\cite[\S 5.21, p.
+43]{Demailly}, any continuous psh function can be locally approximated by smooth psh functions and the wedge product in \eqref{eq:caseomega2} is continuous with respect to $\nu$.
 Pick such a smooth current $\nu$.
 As $\omega_\mathcal{B}$ is strictly positive on $U$, there exists $C>0$ such that $C\omega_\mathcal{B}\geq \nu\geq0$ in the weak sense of currents.
 In particular,